Swift and Bluetooth Integration

 Understanding CoreBluetooth

 CoreBluetooth is Apple’s framework that provides classes and protocols for communicating with Bluetooth Low Energy (BLE) devices.
-BLE is designed for low-power consumption and is perfect for battery-operated devices like wearables and sensors.
+BLE is designed for low-power consumption and is ideal for battery-operated devices like wearables and sensors.

 To use CoreBluetooth in your Swift project, you must first import the framework: